What to Ask Your School Carnival Vendors

 We’ve helped Booster Club & PTO parents source a lot of games, inflatables and concessions rentals for school carnivals, field days and social parties since launching our one-stop shop party & event rental company, Reventals.
 Some of the same questions seem to pop up over and over with events that occur on school property.
 So we thought it would be helpful to put together a little guide to what to ask vendors as you are booking rentals for your school event.
 Once you’ve given this a quick once-over, download our School Carnival Planning Guide to keep on hand when planning your next event!

-- Food & Beverage (Concessions): Here are the most popular concessions rentals.
+Here are the most popular concessions rentals.
 For school carnivals, we often see teams bring in a couple of food trucks and dessert vendors to handle the food.
 Make sure that your food truck vendors have the proper licensure for your county.
 Most are required to be inspected by the fire marshal and carry a certain level of insurance in order to receive their permit from the county health authority.
 Other times it’s more cost efficient for attendees if the booster club or PTO offers simple favorites like hot dogs, popcorn, cotton candy and snow cones for purchase.
-If your organization is selling food, remember to check with your local health authority to see if you’ll need a food permit and what the rules and regulations are for proper and safe food handling.
+If your organization is selling food, remember to check regulations with your local health authority.
+You may need a food permit and what the rules and regulations are for proper and safe food handling.

-- Hand-washing Stations: Hand washing and sanitization stations are a must for outdoor school events in 2020 and beyond.
-Ask your vendor how these will get refilled over the course of the event if it is long or there are a lot of attendees.
-Some vendors will provide the appropriate amount of soap or sanitizer but a parent volunteer may need to replace/install the refills as needed throughout the event.
-If the hand washing station requires a hose, be sure it is close enough to the water access to make this possible, while also being close enough to the tent and food stations so attendees can wash before eating.
+Hand washing and sanitization stations are a must for outdoor school events in 2020 and beyond.
+Ask your vendor how to refill these over the course of the event.
+Some vendors will provide the appropriate amount of soap or sanitizer.
+However, a parent volunteer may need to replace/install the refills as needed throughout the event.
+If the hand washing station requires a hose, be sure it is close enough to the water access to make this possible.
+Also, keep it close enough to the tent and food stations so attendees can wash before eating.

 Don’t forget to grab our checklist below so you have it on hand as you are planning your next event!